Qodestackr/Verity/docs/ALCORA_PAY.md

 ---

-## 💡 Our Bet: Embed a Bank _at the Point of Sale_ via AlcoraPay
+## 💡 Our Bet: Embed a Bank _at the Point of Sale_ via VerityPay

 > "We embed financial intelligence directly at the transaction layer — turning every tap, scan, and sale into a financial moment that works _for_ the business."

-**Introducing AlcoraPay** — a powerful financial OS natively baked into our Alcora platform.
+**Introducing VerityPay** — a powerful financial OS natively baked into our Verity platform.

 ✅ **NFC Tap-to-Pay**: Businesses tap customer phones to accept payments directly — no terminal needed.

 ✅ **Instant Float Access**: During checkout, get _contextual credit_ ("Click to Borrow") based on current cash flow & risk profile

-✅ **Virtual Corporate Cards**: For restocking, deliveries, and utilities — controlled in real-time from the Alcora dashboard
+✅ **Virtual Corporate Cards**: For restocking, deliveries, and utilities — controlled in real-time from the Verity dashboard

 ✅ **Smart Wallets**: Store business earnings, split funds by tax, savings, and credit repayments